LithiumHou/SigXTalk/vignettes/demo.md

 SeuratObj <- readRDS("./SigXTalk_demo_data.rds") # as the seurat object
 cell_anno <- data.frame(cell = names(Idents(SeuratObj)), cluster = Idents(SeuratObj) %>% as.character()) # The metadata of the dataset
 ```
 Note: the example data imported here has been processed, following a standard Seurat pipeline.
 If you want to use your own dataset, please make sure the dataset is stored as a Seurat Object.
 The data needs to be normalized, scaled and well-annotated.
-A simplified pipeline for the data preprocessing is available [here] ().
+A simplified pipeline for the data preprocessing is available [here](Process_pbmc.R).
 For a full turotial on how to process raw data with Seurat, visit [here](https://satijalab.org/seurat/articles/pbmc3k_tutorial).
 ```
 # DO NOT run for this tutorial
 # Pre-process the data starting from the expression matrix